JakasaurusRex/Pygame-Workshop/README.md

 Now that we have a fancy backgrounds, lets add our character into our game.
 The character sprite we are going to be using is in the same [assets folder of the github repository](https://github.com/JakasaurusRex/Pygame-Workshop/tree/main/dino-pygame/assets) as before in the character subfolder!

 The first thing we are going to do is pretty similar to the work you did in Homework 9.
-We are going to setup a class for our dinosaur that will encapsulate all of the functionality it will do such as, drawing it, updating the position and velocity, and changing the sprite for when we are running or jumping!
+We are going to setup a class for our dinosaur that will encapsulate all of the functionality it will do such as drawing it, updating the position and velocity, and changing the sprite for when we are running or jumping!
 You can copy this class into your code and read through it to understand how it works!

 ```
 class Dino: